-NFPA No. 329 - 1972
+NFPA 329 - 1977

-1972 Edition of NFPA No. 329
+1977 Edition of NFPA 329

-This Recommended Practice was prepared by the Sectional Committee on Maintenance and Repair, approved by the Flammable Liquids Correlating Committee, and adopted by the National Fire Protection Association at its 1972 Annual Meeting held May 15-19 in Philadelphia, Pa.
+This Recommended Practice was prepared by the Sectional Committee on Maintenance and Repair, approved by the Flammable Liquids Correlating Committee, and adopted by the National Fire Protection Association at its 1977 Fall Meeting held in November 1977 in Atlanta, GA.

-Origin and Development of No. 329
+Origin and Development of NFPA 329

-This Recommended Practice is a major rewrite of the Recommended Practice on Leakage from Underground Flammable and Combustible Liquid Tanks, NFPA No. 329 - 1965 edition.
-This 1972 edition has been expanded in scope to include leakages of flammable and combustible liquids from other than tanks.
-The name of this edition has been changed slightly to reflect the increased scope.
+This Recommended Practice is an update of the Recommended Practice on Leakage from Underground Flammable and Combustible Liquid Tanks, NFPA 329 - 1972 edition.

-This Recommended Practice replaces the 1965 and 1964 editions and a manual on this subject issued in 1959.
-The manual was preceded by a report (NFPA No. 30B) on the same subject which was withdrawn from publication in 1950.
+This Recommended Practice replaces the 1972, 1965 and 1964 editions and a manual on this subject issued in 1959.
+The manual was preceded by a report (NFPA 30B) on the same subject which was withdrawn from publication in 1950.

-Committee on Flammable Liquids Correlating Committee
+Committee on Flammable Liquids

+Correlating Committee

-Paul C. Lamb, Chairman, 140 Dwight Place, Englewood, N. J. 07631
+Paul C. Lamb, Chairman 140 Dwight Place, Englewood, NJ 07631

-Miles E. Woodworth, †Secretary,
+Miles E. Woodworth, † Secretary